sbaack/pymac/README.md

 1. Download the correct PKG installer from Python.org.
 2. Install Python using the PKG file from the command line (no GUI).
 Your root password will be required to install Python in `/Library/Frameworks/Python.framework/Versions/<Major.Minor>` (unfortunately you can't customize the location). `pymac` customizes the installation so that only Python itself and Pip are installed (see [What is excluded](#what-is-excluded)).
 3. Additional symlinks are created.
-Python.org installers only include executables named `python3` or `pip3` by default. `pymac` creates additional symlinks in Python's 'bin' directory so that the default names are used as well (`python`, `pip` etc.).
+First, Python.org installers only include executables named `python3` or `pip3` by default. `pymac` creates additional symlinks in Python's 'bin' directory so that the default names are used as well (`python`, `pip` etc.).
+Second, the Python.org installers optionally create `pythonMajor.Minor` symlinks (e.g. `python3.10`) in `/usr/local/bin` to make calling or specifying a Python version easier (if 'UNIX command line tools' are installed, they are excluded by `pymac`.
+See [What is excluded](#what-is-excluded)).
+Putting such symlinks in `/usr/local/bin` might conflict with Homebrew Python. `pymac` avoids conflicts by creating `pythonMajor.Minor` symlinks in `~/.local/bin` instead.
 4. Finally, `pymac` will automatically install and symlink SSL root certificates from the [`certifi` package](https://pypi.org/project/certifi/).
 This replicates the `Install Certificates.command` that comes with the GUI applications from the Python.org installer (which `pymac` doesn't install) and that you typically have to execute manually after the installation is completed.

 ## What is excluded